113ll3/Ibmclouddocscli/idt/commands.md

 Use the `console` command to open a web browser to your application's web console on IBM Cloud.
 You can run the `bx dev console` command from inside your project's folder, and the CLI attempts to find a matching project on the IBM Cloud that has the same project ID as the current directory.
 If the system is not able to find a matching name, it opens the Web and Mobile dashboard on IBM Cloud instead of the specific project.

-Optionally, you can provide a project name and the CLI will skip matching based on folder/application name.
+You can provide a project name and the CLI skips matching based on folder/application name.
 In this case, the CLI opens the named project's console in a web browser.

 Run the following command to open a web browser to your application's web console.